csc301-fall-2019/team-project-chalmer-s-cards/README.md

 * Group 1: Brian, Saim, Rooney
 * Group 2: Frederick, Alex, Jimmy, Zuhab
 In total, there will be two/three models completed by these two groups for deliverable 2

+### Working product demoed to the partner is under d2/part-2/group2-human-counter